A Puppy - The Right Breed for you

 Most cross breed puppies can be recognised as being mostly one particular breed.
 If not they will usually be a mix of two therefore it’s important to research both breeds to try and get a feel for the dog’s nature.

 If you have children and live in a busy household it is important to ensure that your puppy will grow into that lifestyle, and will be happy in it.
 Some dogs enjoy children, most will if they learn to trust a child from puppy-hood and as long as the children are kind and gentle, with proper adult guidance, around the dog.

 Dedicating some time to research will provide you with a good grounding before choosing a puppy.
 It really is not enough to decide on a breed without knowing anything about it, its general nature and its physical and mental needs.
 By reading up on the breed, maybe even using online forums, and learning about the puppy that you want you will certainly be making things easier when the little bundle arrives.

 Finally and just a quick note - put some research into where the puppy is coming from.
 Puppy farmers keep parent dogs in horrific conditions and then sell puppies on for profit through classifieds both in newspapers and online, pet shops and sometimes even word-of-mouth.
 These puppies are often ill, is certainly not socialised and even at a young age will have learned to be scared.

 It’s important that you get your puppy from either an ethical breeder - where you meet its parents and see the litter in a home environment gaining all the socialisation that he needs - or a good rescue centre both for your sake and for dog’s.

-Next Time: Your New Puppy – Two Rules to Training Success
+Check our our next puppy post: Your New Puppy – Two Rules to Training Success